How to Hang Outdoor String Lights

-Outdoor string lights are both stylish and functional: They illuminate your outdoor living space and provide an inviting ambience for your family and guests to enjoy.
+Outdoor string lights are both stylish and functional, illuminating your outdoor living space while providing an inviting ambience for your family and guests to enjoy.
 No matter the size or layout of your yard, deck, or patio, there is a style and configuration of string lights that will work for you.

 Get creative with your outdoor string lights, and be sure to check the installation instructions for the product you’ve purchased—these instructions vary by manufacturer.
 Generally speaking, you can install most types of string lights with a few commonly available tools and a bit of know-how.
 Read on to learn how to hang outdoor string lights in six simple steps.

 How to hang outdoor string lights on your property will depend on how your deck, patio, or balcony is set up.
 The time it takes to hang the lights, too, will vary depending on how many strings of lights you are hanging and the structures surrounding your outdoor living area.

 Before getting started, measure the length and width of the outdoor space you want to illuminate, and determine whether you want your lights to go around your patio’s perimeter, zigzag across a pergola, or be arranged in some other configuration.
 This will help you determine how long each set of string lights should be and how many sets of lights you’ll need.
 Though it’s possible to hardwire outdoor string lights, that process will likely require hiring an electrician.
 The goal of this guide is to explain how to install plugged-in or solar string lights.

 String light poles (optional)

 Staple gun (optional)